 - install the VirtualBox Extensions, and reboot

-- in Windows 10, go to Settings -> Privacy -> Background apps and temporary disable them all.
+- in Windows 10, go to Settings -> Privacy -> Background apps, and temporarily disable them all.
 This will prevent slowdowns while MS Store updates every present app.

 Restore them at your favorite settings, once you completed all the cleanup tasks.